kitlawes/react-starter-kit/README.md

 Includes only the latest and greatest web technologies.
 Use it for your next heroic SPA project because you can't go wrong with it.
-Contains minimal viable "hello, world" code just to proof it works.
+Contains minimal viable "hello, world" code just to prove it works.
 Remove hello world and write your own great project.

 # 🎁 What’s Inside?